 I had never seen, or more likely never noticed a rainbow in this room before.
 As it slid down the wall and faded in its intensity, a tree branch intercepted the sunlight and cast its silhouette for a moment over the redorgangeyellowgreenblueviolet.
 Bobbing, swaying, dancing side to side the limb moved by the wind entered my eyes.
 I was not in charge of the affair, only a witness to a collective event.
 I had contributed the act of crying for and then hanging the prism many years ago.
 And the planet tilted so the sun swung low on the horizon, a breeze blew and a branch resisted.
 My loved ones responded to my plea for light and color.
 And someone, somewhere, sometime made the prism.
 And 20 years ago the previous owner of this house planted its trees.
 44 years ago I was born, and 70 or so years ago so was the loved one who gifted me.
 More than 100 years ago someone built this house, and Daniel Swarovski patented his glass cutter.
 And beyond that, Mormon pioneers displaced the Utes on the land and further back still, the planet exploded (or so some say) into being.
 Where to begin describing the setting of the conditions that made possible my witnessing the rainbow in my room last Friday morning at 8:45 AM?
 Full of wonder I watched the gambol until it flickered and went out like a candle, like a life.

 I didn’t wonder at this rainbow as a sign, a Noah-dic promise of fair-weather, receding flood-waters, and promised-lands.
 It did not offer respite from Uncertainty.
 It deepened my capacity to enjoy a decentered existence; to recognize the collective magic arising from the infinite compositions enlivened by infinite activity through time and space; to witness with humble awe—no matter how horrible or beautiful the event—the small and yet critical role of every collective part.
 To observe without a claiming that this is how it was meant to be, but experiencing a sense of it just as it is.
-Until it isn’t.
+Until it wasn’t.